PhantomInsights/subreddit-analyzer/README.md

 ## Conclusion

-In previous projects, I have used some `NLP`  workflows, such as tokenizing words and sentences, but this time I wanted to do something a bit more complex.

-I learned several new things and their best practices.
-This new knowledge will come in handy for future projects.

-The next steps are to build a `Machine Learning` model for sentiment analysis and evaluate next year's report with it.
+For my last project of 2019 I wanted to create something that combined everything I learned in the year and this is the result.

+It was great learning and sharing about NLP, Text Mining, Data Mining and Data Analysis.

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=20521425)